 Kaiserschmarrn Tyrol Style is from the region Tyrol (Tirol) in Austria and the recipe comes from a “Tiroler Landgasthof” (country inn in Tyrol) where they make this dish since generations the same way.
 But let us warn you: It is not a dish for someone who has to count the calories!
 The Kaiserschmarrn is a wonderful dish for a Brunch buffet, for breakfast or as a dessert.
 The traditional side dish with the Kaiserschmarrn is plum compote – Find out how to make Plum Compote – GO TO RECIPE – Happy Cooking!

 100 g raisins

-5 tbsp dark rum or cognac or water
+5 tbsp dark rum or cognac (or apple juice)

 6 egg yolk